Remote Cardiac Monitoring: Overview

 Cloud services usage (e.g., cloud data storage and analytics, cardiac devices connectivity).

-The cost of a remote cardiac monitoring application starts from $200,000, according to ScienceSoft’s experience in healthcare IT.
+The cost of a remote cardiac monitoring application ranges from $200,000 to $250,000+, according to ScienceSoft’s experience in healthcare IT.

-With 17-year experience in healthcare IT and 11-year experience in IoT, ScienceSoft’s team helps design and build advanced remote cardiac monitoring systems.
+With 18 years of experience in healthcare IT and 12 years of experience in IoT, ScienceSoft’s team helps design and build advanced remote cardiac monitoring systems.

 Remote cardiac monitoring solution consulting